mino29/zsh_on_windows/README.md

 1. Terminal emulator - Windows Terminal
 	You should get windows terminal for this first, since bash/zsh will be running on this, it's also the most beautiful and customisable one on windows rightnow.
-I'm full aware of the existance of Alacritty, but it's quit difficult to set it up for beginners.
+I'm fully aware of the existance of Alacritty, but it's quit difficult to set it up for beginners.

 	I prefer to install it with winget: